SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 In the beginning of the technical documentation Analysis processes of the the distributed system - "Learnify" - are described.
 This stage applies the higher-level goals of the project to the real challenges that come with the multi-language distributed system.

 For defining the scope of the proposed system with clarity, the initial idea was thoroughly refined using requirements.
 This involved the identification and definition of the functional requirements of the system as well as non-functional ones, including latency, scalability, and security, which are the most important requirements of the distributed learning system.
-In addition, several interviews with protentional clients were done in order to gather new data which helped creating and updating the requirements and then use cases.
+In addition, several interviews with potential clients were done in order to gather new data which helped creating and updating the requirements and then use cases.
 This stage of analysis also involved the use of structured modeling.
 The Use Case and Activity Diagrams were used for the representation of user interaction and system behavior, and the Domain Model defined the conceptual framework for the design of data persistence and service integration.

 ### Requirements
 #### Functional requirements
 1. As a User, I want to register for an account so that I can access the platform.
-2. As a User, I want to log in so that I can access the platform from my account
+2. As a User, I want to log in so that I can access the platform from my account.
 3. As a User, I want to view "My Courses" dashboard, so that I can see all the courses I am currently enrolled in.
 4. As a User, I want to resume my active course from where I left off, so that I can continue learning from where i left.
 5. As a User, I want to browse the "All Courses" catalog, so that I can discover new subjects to learn.